 Risk Management

-Today’s business operations are more challenging, in terms of market competition, crises, and transitions.
-Risk management is, therefore, considered an important tool for OR’s business management to ensure that business operations can achieve set goals and respond to the needs of all stakeholder groups in a balanced manner, as well as prevent losses that may arise from uncertainty.
-Risk management also includes seeking opportunities to add business value to maintain the competitiveness of the organization in the future.
+Currently, business face more challenges from market competition, crises, and transitions.
+Risk management is, therefore, considered an important tool for OR’s business management to ensure that business can achieve corporate goals and respond to the needs of all stakeholder group in a balanced manner, as well as prevent losses that may arise from uncertainty.
+Risk management also includes exploring opportunities to add business value to maintain the competitiveness of the organization in the future.
 OR has established a risk management structure supervised by the Enterprise Risk Management Committee.
-The Audit Committee reviews the risk management system and helps in driving risk management throughout the organization effectively.
+The Audit Committee is responsible for reviewing the effectiveness of the risk management system and supporting the continuous enhancement of risk management practices across the organization to ensure their efficiency and alignment with corporate objectives.

 OR’s Risk Management Structure